drriteshk/project/exampleSite/content/Terms and Conditions/index.md

 10\.
 Intellectual Property

-Service and its original content (excluding Content provided by users), features, and functionality are and will remain the exclusive property of Doctorwriting and its licensors.
+Service and its original content (excluding Content provided by users), features, and functionality are and will remain the exclusive property of Tutiontech and its licensors.
 Service is protected by copyright, trademark, and other laws of and foreign countries.
-Our trademarks may not be used in connection with any product or service without the prior written consent of Doctorwriting.
+Our trademarks may not be used in connection with any product or service without the prior written consent of Tutiontech.

 11\.
 Copyright Policy